January 2020 Log

-Here are some of the miniatures I painted this month, with no peculiar order.
+Here are some of the miniature I painted this month, with no peculiar order.

 This are Grells from the Wrath of Ashardalon board game.
-I found a second hand box of that game where many tiles and rules were missing but all miniatures were there.
+I found a second hand box of that game where many tiles and rules were missing but all miniature were there.

 I tried three different brain texture, the pink with deep blood red in recess is the one that works the best (top) I’d say.
 I also tried some rust and ragged effect on the metal parts, but it’s hard to see.